The Secret to Business Survival in Uncertain Times – Hire Top Talent

 Reconsider which traits and skills top candidates will need in the future that may not have been so crucial in the past.
 Proven, sales-specific success is a must, of course.
 But what about work habits?
 If you plan to allow (or require) working from home, not everyone is well-suited for that.
 To be great in this environment requires strong organizational, self-discipline, communication, and time management skills (even in the face of at-home distractions).
 It requires comfortable use of collaborative apps necessary for remote teams and enough technical skill to fix technology problems that may arise.

-So now truly great candidates may be the ones who also have proven work-from-home experience.
+Now, truly great candidates are those who have proven work-from-home experience.
 The good news is that the past year has given everyone a chance to hone those skills.
 Along that same like, top leadership candidates with prior experience successfully handling a business crisis may serve you best.

-Some of these candidates may be more open now to making a move that secures their financial future, if you can reassure them their health and safety and need for flexibility will be protected.
-With economic uncertainty creating serious financial worries for many employers, can you bring on that top candidate as a contract employee in the near term, even though a full-time position isn’t in the budget cards just yet?
+Some candidates may be more open now to making a move that secures their financial future, if you can reassure them their health and safety and need for flexibility will be protected.
+Can you bring on that top candidate as a contract employee in the near term, even though a full-time position isn’t in the budget cards just yet?
 If so, you can start reaping the benefits of their skills now, rather than losing them to some swifter-acting competitor.

 Personal Priorities, Redefined